Dinesht04/Simple-stocks-api/README.md

 Basic CRUD to revise gin and xorm.
-Next I wanna learn :-
+Should I use gorm instead?
+It has that pagination doc? idk let's see Next I wanna learn and code practically :-
     1) Pagination
-    2) Gin
-    3) Xorm
+    2) Auth and Rate Limiting